bdon/OSMExpress/README.md

 ## Usage

 OSM Express is being used in production, but should still be considered experimental with an unstable API.
-The simplest way to use it is via the `osmx` command line program.
-It can also be embedded into a C++ project by including headers.
+* Use the `osmx` command line tool to expand a .osm.pbf to an .osmx database and perform basic tasks such as extracting regions or querying by ID.
+No programming required.
+* Use the [Python library](python/) library via `pip install osmx` to access an .osmx database programatically.
+See the [Python Examples](python/examples) for how to create command line tools, webservers or detailed diffs based on minutely data.
+* Use the C++ library to access an .osmx database programatically.

 ### Command line